csr13/my-website/_posts/using-ec2-instances-as-sneakers-bid-bots-pt-2.md

 ---

-Part two includes:
+Part two consists of the following:

 - Creating the endpoints for biding and handling payment directly with Stripe.
 - Storing useful datas on the appropriate database tables, for which product this bid is on, size of the shoe, color, and other datas.
 - Creating the ec2/t2.micro instances raising them, obtaining their ip, and then putting them in an off state (so they don't generate expenses)

-First the frontend for any stripe integrated site will require an endpoint to fetch stripe public key, to use on the frontend code in order to verify account origins and esure that your stripe account is valid and only then you can start processing payments, if the fetched key is incorrect or outdated nothing will work.
+First the frontend for any stripe integrated site will require an endpoint to fetch stripe public key -- to use on the frontend code, in order to verify account origins and esure that your stripe account is valid.
+Only then you can start processing payments; if the fetched key is incorrect or outdated nothing will work.

 API Endpoint for fetching public and for generating a checkout session for stripe payment

-> I will include imports only on this snippet -- added comments for readablity.
+I will include imports only on this snippet -- added comments for readablity.

 ```python
 import datetime